stephenyang0215/used_vehicle/README.md

 ![exp5](Images/bodystyle_price_percentage.png)

 [Machine Learning](Usedcar_ML.ipynb) : The task of ML is to fit the model to the dataset.
 And find the optimal solution to the predication.
+Click the link for further detail.
 ### XGBoost
 ![ML1](Images/gbtree_train_test.png)
 method:gbtree